lukso-network/LIPs/LSPs/LSP-3-UniversalProfile.md

 ## Rationale

-Universal Profiles are important to create verifiable public accounts that are the source of asset issuance, or a verifiable public appearance.
+Universal Profiles metadata is important to create verifiable public account that are the source of asset issuance, or a verifiable public appearance.
+This metadata dos not need to belong to a real world person, but gives the account a "face".

 ## Implementation